BREADLuVER/Fog-O-Pawn/cheatsheet.md

 ### Mechanics NOT in the Mod
 To avoid confusion with older versions or other mods, be aware of what's *not* a feature:
 - **No Hidden Addictions**: The mod does not hide addictions.
 - **No Reveal on Damage**: Taking damage or being downed will not reveal a Sleeper.

+# Key Fixes
+1.  **Special Joiner Timing**: Adjusted the incident scheduler (`GameComponent_FogTracker.cs`) to ensure the Sleeper/Imposter joiner events only start after Day 60 (1 year), with a guaranteed event by Day 90 (1.5 years).
+This prevents the "too early" and "too frequent" reports.

+2.  **Missing Translations**: Added the missing Chinese and English text for the special joiner event.
+Players will now see a proper, translated message ("Suspicious Joiner") instead of a code tag.

+3.  **Build Script**: Ran the `build.ps1` script to compile the changes into the DLL for version 1.6.

+# Next Steps
+The changes above should resolve the bugs your players were seeing.

+The other piece of feedback was a feature request: **allowing players to refuse the special joiner**.
+I can implement this next if you'd like.
+It would involve changing the event to show a choice letter with "Accept" and "Refuse" buttons instead of the pawn joining automatically.

+Let me know if you want to proceed with that change!